elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> JavaScript can do everything related to a webpage including manipulation, interaction with the user, and interaction with the server.</div><br />
   <div><strong>Technical Response:</strong> JavaScript's capabilities are greatly affected by the environment it is operating in.
-Node.js and JavaScript, for instance, can read and write arbitrary files and perform network requests.
+JavaScript in a Node.js environment can read and write arbitrary files and perform network requests.
 JavaScript allows you to manipulate web pages, communicate with users, and interact with the server from within your browser.</div>
   </div><br/>
  <strong>For instance, in-browser JavaScript can:</strong>

-1. Change the existing content, add HTML, and add styles to the page.
+1. Change the content, add HTML, and style the page.
-1. React to user actions, run on mouse clicks, pointer movements, key presses.
+1. React to user actions, such as mouse clicks, pointer movements, and keystrokes.
-1. Send requests over the network to remote servers, download and upload files (so-called AJAX and COMET technologies).
+1. Sending requests to remote servers, downloading and uploading files (as with AJAX and COMET).
-1. Get and set cookies, ask questions to the visitor, show messages.
+1. Get and set cookies, ask visitors questions, and display messages.
-1. Remember the data on the client-side (“local storage”).
+1. Keep track of data stored on the client-side ("local storage").

 </details>